EtEsWieEtEs/myT40-PLC/PLC/Prototype_V4/README.md

 - removed original innards on top

 I did not mount the parts for ADC nor DAC, because I won't used it in the role as master-PLC for my home automation project.
+Next I will build up 5 other myT40-PLCs in different component compositions.